 He is a solid interviewer.
 He listens.
 He is smart enough to not have to prove that he's smart.
 He treats people with respect.
 He processes information brilliantly and brings it together into an intelligent commentary that sparkles.
 If he is like this on television, imagine what he's like when he has time to think to create a wider perspective and to lay out his tentative conclusion in a book.

-His key point in this book is that the price of other people's success is not our failure.
+Fareed's key point in this book is that the price of other people's success is not our failure.
 The growth of the rest is not the failure of the West.

 The world doesn't have to be a collection of monkeys with one 800 pound gorilla policing the whole mess.
-There's room and there's need for a multipolar world and Zakaria has the imagination and the talent to portray this in a way that doesn't scare us
+There's room and there's need for a multipolar world and Zakaria has the imagination and the talent to portray this in a way that doesn't scare us.

 If you're really caught up in the idea that the main job of schools is to help kids learn stuff subject by subject, you'll love the Khan Academy.